MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/group-calling.md

 - During a group call, all call participants can send chat messages and share files with each other.

-- A group call can be recorded and uploaded to Microsoft OneDrive for Business or SharePoint.
-Any call participant can start the call recording.
+- Any call participant can start a call recording for a group call.
+The recording is automatically uploaded to Microsoft OneDrive for Business or SharePoint at the end of the call.

 ## FAQ